-Given the critical role the telecom sector played in allowing life to continue under Covid restrictions and the sustained investments by the operators as a result, our business continued at a high level in 2021.
+Given the critical role the telecom sector played in allowing life to continue under Covid restrictions and the sustained investments by the operators as a result, our business continued at a high level in this year.

 Thank you for your support throughout the years.
 While all of us continued to deal with the impact of Covid-19, your Board did not hesitate to take significant decisions to strengthen the Company’s position in the telecom infrastructure sector.
 The most consequential decision was the acquisition of PT Solusi Tunas Pratama, Tbk (“STP”).
 The process was extremely competitive and we encountered several new players who had been attracted to the sector after the passing of the Omnibus Law and were looking at STP as the platform for their investments.
 Nonetheless, PT Profesional Telekomunikasi Indonesia (“Protelindo”) succeeded in winning, in part because only Protelindo could effectively utilize and value all aspects of the STP business.